 The following members were nominated and elected (ran unopposed) at the November 20th Special Meeting:

 - President – 2 year term – Christopher Cassidy

 - Treasurer – 2 year term – Rafael Quintero

 - E-Board General – Robert Kine

-- Trustee – 3 year term – James Babich (John Berak has withdrawn)
+- Trustee – 3 year term – Warren Winston

-Nominations for the following Officer positions will take place at a Special Meeting tomorrow, November 14th @ 6:30 PM.
+Nominations for the following Officer positions will take place at a Special Meeting on November 20th @ 6:30 PM.
 Nominations will close promptly at 8PM.
-Elections will be held on December 6th (see flyer below).
+Elections will be held on December 11th (see flyer below).
 Any member with more than 1 year of active membership is eligible to be nominated.
 Member election notices have been sent in the mail.

 - President – 2 year term

 - Treasurer – 2 year term

 - E-Board At Large – 2 year term